 For example, if the value is 5.5 you will need to add 10 pounds of limestone to move to 7.5.

-Maidenhair Fern Fertilizer – Does It Need It and When Exactly?
+Maidenhair Fern Fertilizer – Does the Plant Need It and When Exactly?

 As I already said, fertilizers can bring your plant many benefits, but they are not crucial for its growth, especially for the indoor small specimen.
 Small plants can do well on their own and don’t need extra nutrition most of the time.